 12. Nail Polish

 Now while many cosmetic products contain plastic, I don’t personally wear makeup.
 I was however an avid nail painter, so this one really hit home for me.
 I never really enjoyed getting manicures or pedicures, but I loved having nicely painted nails and would do them myself, sometimes weekly.
 That was until I realized I was just creating pointless plastic waste.
 Traditional nail polish is essentially plastic and chemicals.
-Since nail polish is basically plastic, everytime it chips its just sending microplastics into the world.
+Since nail polish is basically plastic, every time it chips it’s just sending microplastics into the world.

 Plastic Free Solution: Besides going polish free, I haven’t found one.

 I love stickers!
-As a kid I collected them, and my hydro flask and laptop are currently covered in them.
+As a kid, I collected them, and my hydro flask and laptop are currently covered in them.
 I love them, but, like glitter, I never stopped to think about what they are made of.
 Most stickers are made out of plastic – usually vinyl, polyester, polypropylene, or acetate.

 Plastic Free Solution: It may take some digging, but there are plastic free sticker companies out there.

-Plastic Free Solution: This fabrics are very prevalent in our society so avoiding them completely may be a hard task.
+Plastic Free Solution: These fabrics are very prevalent in our society so avoiding them completely may be a hard task.
 To avoid adding to the plastic problem, you can avoid fast fashion, purchase good quality clothes that will last you a long time, and shop second hand when you can.
 You can also try looking for sustainable fashion brands and other brands, that either use recycled materials or sell organic cotton, linen, hemp, or flax clothes.

 Hidden Plastic Bonus: You’re Consuming it Too